ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/2-cred/_index.md

 To test access to the nodes via SSH do the following:

-- In your browser bring up the terminal window in code-server (remember this runs on the Automation Controller node)
+- In your browser bring up the terminal window in code-server (remember this runs on the Automation Controller node).

 - From here as user `ec2-user` SSH into `node1` or one of the other nodes and execute `sudo -i`.